We’ve been busy at Ansible Lockdown HQ.

 Where can I go to learn more?

-We are continuing to work closely with the opensource community and our own Ansible Counselor clients to extend automating compliance even further.
+We are continuing to work closely with the opensource community and our own Automation Counselor clients to extend automating compliance even further.
 More changes will be coming in the following months, but in the meantime, you can get started by downloading Lockdown Enterprise here.